microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 Let’s create our application!
 1. Create a new Python file by clicking on **File** > **New File…** (`kb(workbench.action.files.newFile)`), and then select "Python File".
 2. Save it as `main.py` (`kb(workbench.action.files.saveAs)`) in the `groceries-plugin` folder.
-3. Add the following code to the file:
+3. Add the following code to `main.py` and save the file:
     ```python
     from fastapi import FastAPI